BoCloud/folib/README_en.md

 ## V3.1 Product Preview
 <p align="left"><a href="https://folib.com"><img src="img/lang.png" alt="Folib for AI" width="800" /></a></p>

-The next version will support Cangjie & ModelScope.
-In addition, FOLib product versions are divided into Community Edition and Enterprise Edition.
+#### The next version will support Cangjie & ModelScope.
+In addition,FOLib product versions are divided into Community Edition and Enterprise Edition.
 For details, please refer to: [FOLib Product Version Comparison](https://folib.com/pricing)

 ## Technology Stack and Architecture